 "Your family.
 Your parents."

 "Anywhere I like," Jane said with a glint in her eye.
-"Wherever there's a sunrise, or a fight, or a wild bull.
-Wherever there's a new field or a rusty mine track to be explored.
+"Wherever there's somethin' new going on.
+Any place I ain't ever been before.
 I don't need nothing or nobody but Frost."

 "How did you, um…"

 "Pick him up?
 We crossed paths about ten years ago.
 Found out he was lookin' for the same person I was, and we decided to team up."